AshwinSundar/ashwinsundar/content/posts/sci-fi.md

 > Pesticides are a factor in insect loss, but they are VERY far from the major cause of lost biodiversity in general

-Oh hey, look at that - the exact position of the insecticide industry...
+Oh hey, look at that - the exact position of the insecticide industry . . .

-...which does not explain why bee die-offs in various countries (at different times) have coincided with the introduction of neonic pesticides in that country.
+ . . . which does not explain why bee die-offs in various countries (at different times) have coincided with the introduction of neonic pesticides in that country.

 reply